No-Bake Cookie Recipe For The Instant Pot

 1. Put the butter, peanut butter, and honey into the Instant Pot.

-2. Turn on the Saute mode to Medium and stir constantly until peanut butter and butter are melted.
+2. Turn on the Saute mode to Medium and stir constantly until the peanut butter and butter are melted.
 It will burn so watch it closely.

 3. In a separate bowl, mix oatmeal, coconut, and cacao or chocolate chips.